History of geometry: Chinese geometry

-The first definitive work (or at least oldest existent) on geometry in China was the Mo Jing, the Mohist canon of the early philosopher Mozi (470–390 BC).
-It was compiled years after his death by his followers around the year 330 BC.
+The first definitive work (or at least oldest existent) on geometry in China was the Mo Jing, the Mohist canon of the early philosopher Mozi (470–390 BCE).
+It was compiled years after his death by his followers around the year 330 BCE.
 Although the Mo Jing is the oldest existent book on geometry in China, there is the possibility that even older written material existed.
 However, due to the infamous Burning of the Books in a political maneuver by the Qin dynasty ruler Qin Shihuang (r.
-221–210 BC), multitudes of written literature created before his time were purged.
+221–210 BCE), multitudes of written literature created before his time were purged.
 In addition, the Mo Jing presents geometrical concepts in mathematics that are perhaps too advanced not to have had a previous geometrical base or mathematic background to work upon.

 The Mo Jing described various aspects of many fields associated with physical science, and provided a small wealth of information on mathematics as well.
 It provided an 'atomic' definition of the geometric point, stating that a line is separated into parts, and the part which has no remaining parts (i.e. cannot be divided into smaller parts) and thus forms the extreme end of a line is a point.
 Much like Euclid's first and third definitions and Plato's 'beginning of a line', the Mo Jing stated that "a point may stand at the end (of a line) or at its beginning like a head-presentation in childbirth.
 (As to its invisibility) there is nothing similar to it."
 Similar to the atomists of Democritus, the Mo Jing stated that a point is the smallest unit, and cannot be cut in half, since 'nothing' cannot be halved.
 It stated that two lines of equal length will always finish at the same place, while providing definitions for the comparison of lengths and for parallels, along with principles of space and bounded space.
 It also described the fact that planes without the quality of thickness cannot be piled up since they cannot mutually touch.
 The book provided definitions for circumference, diameter, and radius, along with the definition of volume.